 - The Ron Giffin Trophy will be awarded to the player scoring the most points for the series exclusively in the K–12 Open section, counting the player’s best five tournament scores out of six tournaments.
 This player will be recognized as the Cincinnati Scholastic Chess Series Champion.
 Players will score points both for games played (1 point per game played and ½ point for a half-point bye) and for game results (1 point for every win or full-point bye, and ½ point for every draw or half-point bye).
 The maximum possible score for the championship trophy is 40 points.

 No series trophies will be awarded in the Non-Rated section; however, players may change from the Non-Rated section to any rated section during the season upon joining the USCF.
 Players who do change may be able to count their best score or two best scores achieved in the Non-Rated section toward trophies.
 See the Participant Handbook for 2017-18 for more information.

-Entry fees for the 2017-18 Series are projected to be as follows:
+Advance entry fees for the 2017-18 Series are as follows:

 - When entering one, two, three or four tournaments at one time, the entry fee is $15 for each tournament.